Disability and discrimination in the workplace

 - how they are perceived – that they are believed to have a disability.
 This is direct discrimination by perception, whether or not the perception is true.

-Indirect discrimination occurs where an employer applies conditions or practice to all employees, but it puts people with a disability at a particular disadvantage compared to people who do not have a disability.
+Indirect discrimination occurs where an employer applies conditions or practice to all employees, but it puts disabled people at a particular disadvantage compared to non-disabled people.

 Harassment is an ‘unwanted conduct’.
 It must have the purpose or effect of violating a person’s dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for that individual.
 It can be verbal, written or physical.